-The safety light curtains of the SG BODY are used in all automation fields where control and protection of the access to dangerous zones is necessary, as well as allowing, by means of the Muting function, material passage inside a dangerous zone during working.
+The SAFEasyTM safety light curtains of the SG BODY Series are used in all automation fields where control and protection of the access to dangerous zones is necessary, as well as allowing, by means of the Muting function, material passage inside a dangerous zone during working.
 In particular they are used to stop the moving mechanical parts in:

-- Palletisers / depalletisers;
+- Access control

+- Working areas

 - Packaging machines, handling machines, storing machines;

 - Automatic and semi-automatic assembly lines;

 - Automatic warehouses;

 - Robotics.